David-Worboys/Black-DVD-Archiver/README.md

   * **_It is not recommended to use this option unless disk space is at a premium._**

-Choosing to transcode the source video into FFV1, H264 or H265 will result in an extended [Make DVD Process](#dvd-layout-window) and the user will have to leave the "Black DVD Arciver" open to allow this process to complete.
+Choosing to transcode the source video into FFV1, H264 or H265 will result in an extended [Make DVD Process](#dvd-layout-window) and the user will have to leave the "Black DVD Archiver" open to allow this process to complete.
  * To check if the [Make DVD Process](#dvd-layout-window) is complete, the user opens the [Task Manager](#file-command-buttons) popup window
  * The H264/H256 transcode process closes all GOPs (Group of Pictures) to make then suitable for editing.
 GOP size is